JxdEngineer/ModalGNN_Freq_Domain/README.md

 18/08/2025: Our paper is accepted by "Data-Centric Engineering".
 Therefore, the latest version of code and data is pushed to this repository.

-This repository presents codes of our paper below:
+This repository presents data and code of our paper below:

 Jian, X., Xia, Y., Duthé, G., Bacsa, K., Liu, W., & Chatzi, E. (2024).
 Using Graph Neural Networks and Frequency Domain Data for Automated Operational Modal Analysis of Populations of Structures.